eamonwoortman/unity-connection-tester/README.md

         -e      Debug level (0=OnlyErrors, 1=Warnings, 2=Informational(default), 2=FullDebug)
         -c      Connection count
         -h      Bind to listen address
         -b      Bind to three external test addresses.
-Note: if the external ips are behind a NAT, please use the optional publicIpAddress on the second ip address.
+Note: if the external IPs are behind a NAT, please use the optional publicIpAddress parameter on the second IP address.
-                Usage: -b ipAddress1 ipAddress2<:publicIpAddress> ipAddress3
+                Usage: -b IPAddress1 IPAddress2 <publicIPAddress2> IPAddress3
 ```

 NOTE